nietoperz809/JForth/readme.md

 *               -- Multiply TOS and TOS-1
 +               -- Add 2 values on stack
 +!              -- Add value to variable
-+loop           -- adds value to loop counter i
++LOOP           -- adds value to loop counter i
 -               -- Substract values
 .               -- Pop TOS and print it
 ."              -- String output
-.s              -- Show whole data stack
+.S              -- Show whole data stack
-.v              -- Show whole variable stack
+.V              -- Show whole variable stack
 /               -- Divide TOS-1 by TOS
-/mod            -- Dividend and Remainder
+/MOD            -- Dividend and Remainder
-0<              -- Gives 1 of TOS smaller than 0
+0<              -- Gives 1 if TOS smaller than 0
 0=              -- Gives 1 if TOS is zero
 0>              -- Gives 1 if TOS greater than zero
 1+              -- Add 1 to TOS